sdparekh/zUMIs/README.md

 [YAML config Rshiny application](http://shiny.bio.lmu.de:3838/zUMIs-config/)

+Note: zUMIs is compatible with R release 4.0!

 ## Loom output
 The loom format is increasing in popularity and compatible with downstream analysis using python out of the box.
 We provide a script to convert zUMIs output into loom file automatically based on the [loomR package from the Satija lab](https://satijalab.org/loomR/loomR_tutorial.html).
 Please make sure you have loomR installed.